This post is from our contributing sponsor Time4Learning.

 As a parent, staying on top of everyone’s schedule and keeping track of each family member’s activities can be a full-time job.
 Add to that the role of housekeeper, chef, chauffeur, nurse, teacher, and (fill in job title here), and it’s no wonder that parents refer to themselves as the CEOs of their families.
 But how much is too much?
 The answer varies depending on who you ask, but with stress levels skyrocketing, more and more people are looking to get back to basics.

-The same survey reported on the symptoms associated with high-stress levels.
+The same survey reported the symptoms associated with high-stress levels.
 These varied greatly and ranged from feeling irritable, overwhelmed, and fatigued, with some people even experiencing issues with upset stomach and indigestion.

 Let’s face it, we’re all looking for less stress and more simplicity in our lives.
 Even if homeschooling only takes up a few hours of your day, it likely consumes much of your internal dialogue and worries, so why not start there?

-Eliminate excess
+Eliminate Excess

-Start by eliminating all the excess homeschool clutter: whether it’s outdated paperwork you’re not required to keep, artwork and projects collecting dust, books that your children have outgrown, etc. Just like you may clean out your closets and get rid of items you haven’t worn in the last six months, do the same with other things around your home.
+Start by eliminating all the excess homeschool clutter: whether it’s outdated paperwork you’re not required to keep, artwork and projects collecting dust, books that your children have outgrown, etc. Just like you may clean out your closets and remove items you haven’t worn in the last six months, do the same with other things around your home.
 Chances are, there is a lot you could stand to toss.
 While some things can only be disposed of in the trash, others can be donated to a library or charity.
 You’ll soon notice that when you have less clutter, your mind will feel less bogged down and a lot clearer.

-Think and teach outside the box
+Think and Teach Outside the Box

 All children have different learning styles and preferred teaching methods.
 Some methods work better for certain subjects, but that doesn’t mean you need a different curriculum for each subject, especially an expensive one that includes tons of textbooks.
 Get creative with how you teach.

 For starters, don’t underestimate the power of a library card.
-Not only are reference books plentiful (and free to borrow), there are also DVDs available for rent too (also free).
+Not only are reference books plentiful (and free to borrow), but there are also DVDs available for rent (also free).
 Use them, return them, and you’re done.

-Do you have a friend of a relative with a cool profession?
+Do you have a friend or a relative with a cool profession?
 Have your child shadow them for a few days.
 This is especially beneficial if your child is into a particular field like medicine, mechanics, teaching, or engineering.
 The opportunity to learn firsthand from a professional will be priceless.

 Another way to simplify your homeschool is by taking advantage of an online curriculum like Time4Learning, or free web-based courses.
 All you need is right on your laptop.
 How’s that for keeping it simple?

-Scale back on extracurriculars
+Scale Back on Extracurriculars

 Do your children a favor: do not overschedule them.
 Sure, you want them to be exposed to different activities and discover their talents, but overbooking them will only frustrate them and stress you out.
-Afterall, you are also the chauffeur, right?
+After all, you are also the chauffeur, right?

 Remember, children need time to play and grow too.
 So scale back and take it easy.
 Sign them up for no more than two extracurricular activities at a time and rotate every few months.
-If they are absolutely passionate about a particular hobby, then, by all means, nurture it, otherwise, lighten their load and give them (and you) time to just take it easy.
+If they are passionate about a particular hobby, then, by all means, nurture it; otherwise, lighten their load and give them (and you) time to just take it easy.

 The first step to simplifying your homeschool starts with honesty.
 Set realistic goals for both yourself and your children.
 Do away with whatever is hindering progress and keeping your family from moving forward.
-You’ll find that everyone will be a lot happier and a lot more productive when there is nothing holding you back.
+You’ll find that everyone will be a lot happier and a lot more productive when nothing is holding you back.

 Latest Posts